15+ Easy Day Trips from Munich by Train – Small Towns, Castles, Lakes & Alpine Views (Curated by a Local)

 Famous for its once-in-a-decade Passion Play, the village of Oberammergau offers much more than just history.
 With its painted facades (Lüftlmalerei), mountain views, and surrounding hiking trails, it’s a perfect day trip for nature lovers and culture seekers alike.

 From Munich Hauptbahnhof, take a regional train via Murnau or Weilheim and change to a local line to Oberammergau.
-The journey takes about 1 hour 45 minutes and is covered by the Bavaria Ticket.
+(Info and prices here) The journey takes about 1 hour 45 minutes and is covered by the Bavaria Ticket.
 The last stretch by train is especially scenic, winding through alpine meadows and villages.

 • Explore the village: Walk past fairy-tale houses with biblical and historical murals, and stop by one of the many traditional woodcarving workshops.